abdirahodan/hugo-website/content/blog/2021-05-24-lorem-development/index.markdown

 ---
-title: "Lorem Arrested Development"
+title: "Tech Giants Tumble: Have these Tech Giants Reached Their Limit?"
-subtitle: "How to add panelsets in R Markdown posts."
+#subtitle: "How to add panelsets in R Markdown posts."
 excerpt: "Add tabbed sections with code and results."
-date: 2021-05-24
+date: 2021-08-5
 author: "Alison Hill"
 draft: false
 # layout options: single, single-sidebar